lbarbaglia/traefik2-config/README.md

 ## Installation
 1. Clone the repository
+2. Uncomment and replace *\<mail\>* in traefik.toml by your email for Let's Encrypt
-2. You first have to create an empty "acme.json" file at the base of this folder.
+3. Create an empty "acme.json" file at the base of this folder.
 Then set the correct permissions.
 `touch acme.json & chmod 600 acme.json`
 > Let's Encrypt is requiring an acme.json file to store certificates.
 [Click here to know more](https://doc.traefik.io/traefik/https/acme/#storage "Let's Encrypt - Traefik")

-3. Add these labels to your docker compose service and Traefik will automatically add them.
+4. Add these labels to your docker compose service and Traefik will automatically add them.
 Don't forget to replace:
     - *\<domain name\>* by the domain name of the service
     - *\<service\>* by your service name